 We learn in this panic that the last ferries will leave Koh Tao the next morning despite cancellations made by all ferry companies.

-In a chaos mainly due to the will of exodus from the tourists in order not to remain stuck on the islands several days, but also to a lack of organization of locals and as well as their will of making more money, we arrived somehow to leave the island by paying twice the initial price all this without being able to say goodbye to our friends, pressed by the agents of the ferry company to get on board the boat as quickly as possible.
+In a chaos mainly due to the will of exodus of the tourists in order not to remain stuck on the islands several days, but also to a lack of organization on the part of locals and their cunning side, we arrive somehow to leave the island by paying double the initial price all this without being able to say goodbye goodbye to our friends, pressed by the agents of the ferry company to get on the boat as fast as possible.

-Finally the ferry left after an hour waiting at the dock, a boat of 400 seats with probably 700 people aboard, huge waves of 4-5 meters on the sea, people who throwing up everywhere.
+Finally the ferry leaves after an hour waiting at the dock, a boat of 400 places with probably 700 people aboard, hollows of 4-5 meters at sea, people who vomit everywhere.

-We succeed to join Chumphon and then Bangkok in the evening.
+We arrive to join Chumphon then Bangkok in the evening.
 This trip was one of the most epic of our world tour.
-Our friends have also managed to reach Koh Samui, and will take their plane as planned.
-In the end, the storm is degraded into a tropical storm and changed it's trajectory to mainly hit the province of Nakhon if Thammarat further south.
+Our friends have also managed to reach Koh Samui, will take their plane as planned.
+In the end, the hurricane is degraded into a tropical storm and deviates from trajectory to mainly touch the province of Nakhon if Thammarat further south.
+More fear than harm.

-After all these emotions, and a night of transit in Bangkok, where we took the opportunity to eat some street food on Khao San Road, we went back to our rhythm of long-term travel.
-The next day we leave for Chiang Mai early morning by plane (yes sometimes it's cheaper than the bus!).
+After all these emotions, and a night of transit in Bangkok, where we took the opportunity to eat some street food on Khao San Road, we resume our rhythm of long-term travel.
+The next day we leave for Chiang Mai at the first hour by plane (hey yes sometimes it's cheaper than the bus!).
 We arrive at noon in the city and we fall quickly under the spell, the fortifications, temples on every street corner, an atmosphere of serenity and tranquility emerges from the city center.

-We visited all the must do of the city: Wat Chedi Luang Wat Chiang Man Wat Phra Singh and also the statue of the 3 Kings, as well as the night bazaar with its Muslim influence without forgetting to see a Thai boxing match!
+We do well on the essentials: Wat Chedi Luang Wat Chiang Man Wat Phra Singh and also the statue of the 3 Kings, as well as the night bazaar with its Muslim influence without forgetting to see a Thai boxing match!

 The next morning we take a songtheaw towards the temple Doi Suthep which is 15 kilometers from the city.
-From here we have the choice between climbing the 309 steps that lead to the temple or take a small train to climb.
-The site of Doi Suthep is a very big place of pilgrimage for Buddhists because it contains a sacred relic: a bone part of Buddha's shoulder.
+From here we have the choice between climbing the 309 steps that lead to the temple or taking a tram to climb.
+The site of Doi Suthep is a very big place of pilgrimage for Buddhists because it contains a sacred relic: a bone part of the Buddha's shoulder.
 The visit is nice but we are not alone, it's busy time!

 Our version of the Mae Hong Son Loop

 It is very easy to rent a scooter in Chiang Mai, just leave your passport as a deposit and pay 1300 bath for weekly rental.
-After you must be careful not to drive on the "ring" of Chiang Mai, especially without a valid international license for big moterbike, police are often checking that during the day.
+After you must be careful not to drive on the "device" of Chiang Mai, especially without a valid international license for 125cc scooters, police are often in the day (it avoids a fine 500 bath).

 Now on the way for the loop !!!!

-The remains of the storm Pabuk arrived on the north of Thailand and the weather announces bad weather for the next days.
-We still manage to avoid the rain to go to Pai, but we will have to stay 2 nights (we don't want to spend 3 hours on a scooter under the rain).
-On the Pai road, tourists we met in Chiang Mai told us about Wat Pa Dara Phirom at Mae Rim, a temple that is worth it despite successive visits to temples in the last days.
+The remains of the storm Pabuk arrived on the north of Thailand and the weather forecast bad weather for the next days.
+We still manage to avoid the rain to go to Pai, but we will have to stay 2 nights (not at all want to spend 3 hours on a scooter in the rain).
+On the way to Pai, tourists we met in Chiang Mai told us about Wat Pa Dara Phirom at Mae Rim, a temple that is worth it despite successive visits to many temples in recent days.

-In Pai, we were able to visit (between 2 showers) the Giant Buddha and the Bamboo Bridge, both have to be done in any visit to Paï !
+In Pai, we were able to visit (between 2 showers) Giant Buddha and Bamboo Bridge, both are to be done!
 We also enjoyed the baba cool atmosphere prevailing in the city center, fun enough to see.
-After the rain passed, we were able to make it to Mae Hong Son, I think this part is the "most" scenic of the loop, lush landscapes, valleys, mountains, plains, this stretch of road is very pleasant.
+After the rain passed, we were able to reach Mae Hong Son, I think it's "the" part of the most scenic route, lush landscapes, valleys, mountains, plains, this stretch of road is very pleasant.
 We also made the detour to see the waterfall Phasua.
-Very nice and free because we arrived after 16h and nobody was there to sell tickets!
-Also we stopped at Tham Lod Cave for a visit with a lantern of this cave, a fun experience.
-In the evening, a small lakeside dinner in front of the 2 main temples of Mae Hong Son was a good end of a long day.
+Very nice and especially free because we arrived after 16h and nobody was there to sell tickets!
+Also we stopped at Tham Lod Cave for a visit to the lantern of the cave, a fun experience.
+In the evening, a small lakeside dinner in front of the 2 main temples of Mae Hong Son.

-The next day, we stop at the museum of war and friendship between Thailand and Japan in Khun Yuam very nice visit and really informative.
-In the evening we slept at 74km away from there at the Hot Coffee Guest House and Resort in Mae Chaem.
+The next day, we stop at museum of war and friendship Thailand / Japan in Khun Yuam very nice and informative.
+In the evening we slept at 74km away at the Hot Coffee Guest House and Resort in Mae Chaem.
 This is where our version differs from most people that continues straight to Mae Sarieng!
-We will be driving on the road 126 heading east, we find ourselves on roads like in Laos, in very very bad conditions and going up and down, driving through 4 or 5 passes on 75 km!
-We crossed small villages that are not even on the maps or google map, lot of small Hmong villages!
-It was very nice but difficult, we took 3h30 to do these 75km!
+We will be the road 126, we find ourselves on roads like Laos, in very very bad condition and especially in altitude up and down 4 or 5 passes 75 km!
+We went through small villages that are not even on the maps or google map, no harm from Hmong live here!
+It was very nice but difficult, we put 3h30 to do these 75km!

-The last day we were so happy to find the normal route of the loop with the best roads, and especially to climb on the roof of Thailand at 2655m: Doi Ithenon!
-The scooter was tired up there, but it was worth it to get a little cold after these last 3 months in tropical Asia!
+The last day we were aiming to find the normal route of the loop with the best roads, and especially to climb on the roof of Thailand at 2655m: Doi Ithenon!
+The scooter was tired up, but it was worth it to get a little cold after these last 3 months in tropical Asia!

-We were very happy to return to Chiang Mai after a little more than 600 km!
-But we do not regret having made it, we are rather so happy and proud!
+We were very happy to return to Chiang Mai after a few 600 km!
+But we do not regret having made it, on the contrary, we are rather happy and proud!

 The Elephant Sanctuary

-Back in Chiang Mai we took rest for one night and the next day we have booked a day trip to an elephant sanctuary in Chiang Mai.
-We chose this program, because you must know that all over Asia, even today, some of these animals are used in the logging industry, for tourist elephant ridding, or are being use in circus or as well as to fulfill the Asian needs of ivory.
-The sanctuary we visited is rather expensive, but here animals are well treated, not chained at night, they have plenty of food, and they have large areas of freedom and there is always a caretaker 24h / 24 .
+Back in Chiang Mai we took the opportunity to rest one night and the next day we booked a day trip to an elephant sanctuary in Chiang Mai.
+We chose this program, because we must know that all over Asia, even today, some of these animals are used to pull wood, for rides on the backs of elephants for tourists, or a use in circus beast or to fulfill the Asian needs of ivory.
+The sanctuary we visited is rather expensive, but here we treat animals well, not chaining elephants at night, food aplenty, they have large areas of freedom and there is always someone watching them 24h / 24 .
 This kind of sanctuary is very rare in Southeast Asia and this also explains why it is expensive.
-Unfortunately these animals have grown in captivity, they will never (and even their babies) find the wild life again, which is sad.
-You should know that there are less than 1500 wild elephants in Thailand nowadays.
+Unfortunately these animals have grown in captivity, they will never (or even their babies) find the wild life, which is sad.
+You should know that there are fewer 1500 wild elephants in Thailand nowadays.

 The day brought us more than we had hoped.
 We could feed, touch, play with these giants of several tons.
 It was just superb and it speaks for itself.
-Here is a small video:
+Here is a video:

 In Chiang Rai, we did not do much.
-Apart from visiting the White Temple at the entrance of the city, which is certainly beautiful, but very very busy.
-We took the time to write the blog, do the laundry, a little bit of shopping, and prepare our visit to Laos, and especially we rest a little!
+Apart from visiting the White Temple at the entrance of the city, which is certainly beautiful, but very busy, we especially took the time to write the blog, do the laundry, a little shopping, prepare our visit to Laos , and especially we rest a little!

 Summary of Thaïland